GoogleCloudPlatform/php-docs-samples/appengine/php72/symfony-framework/README.md

 ### Database update

-In order to make it work, you will need to update your database with the missing table and fields.
-Connect to your database and execute the following query (MySQL example):
+Next, add the `sessions` table to your database by connecting to your database and executing the following query:

 ```
+# MySQL Query
 CREATE TABLE `sessions` (
     `sess_id` VARCHAR(128) NOT NULL PRIMARY KEY,
     `sess_data` BLOB NOT NULL,